bhisaac/5eFP/5eFP-SRD.md

 **_Bonus Cantrip._** When you choose this circle, you learn one additional druid cantrip of your choice.

-**_Natural Recovery._** You can regain some of your magical energy by sitting in meditation and communing with nature.
-Once per game session and during a rest, you regain up to LEVEL mana.
+**_Natural Recovery._ (cooldown)** You can regain some of your magical energy by sitting in meditation and communing with nature.
+You gain LEVEL mana during a rest.

 For example, when you are a 2nd-­level druid, you can recover up to 2 mana.